expo/expo/docs/pages/versions/unversioned/workflow/configuration.md

     */
     "visible": BOOLEAN,
     /*
       Configure the navigation-bar icons to have a light or dark color.
+Supported on Android Oreo and newer.
       Valid values: "light-content", "dark-content".
     */
     "barStyle": STRING,